ntap-johanneswagner/tridenttraining2025/readme.md

 kubectl get pods,pvc -n sanecoapp
 ```

-If there are errors, the first you should do is to have a look by using kubectl describe.
+If there are errors or things stuck in pending, the first you should do is to have a look by using kubectl describe.
 Possible objects to start: Pod, PVC, trident controller.

 Also let's try out whether we really can write data and read it again: